matomo-org/tracker-proxy/README.md

 Some tracking parameters (`cip`, `cdt`, `cdo`, `country`, `region`, `city`, `lat`, `long`) are only honored by Matomo for an authenticated request.
 The proxy never lends its `$TOKEN_AUTH` to a request — or to an individual entry of a bulk request — that carries one of these override parameters or its own `token_auth`:

 - **Carries an override parameter, no token:** forwarded without the proxy's token, so Matomo rejects/skips it exactly as if it had been sent directly without authentication — rather than being silently tracked with the client-supplied override.
 To set these parameters legitimately, send your own valid `token_auth`.
+    - For `cip` this applies to a **non-empty** value only.
+Matomo ignores an empty or array-valued `cip` and falls back to the IP of the connection, so the proxy treats such a value as no `cip` at all: it is dropped and replaced with the IP the proxy would otherwise have sent.
 - **Carries its own `token_auth`:** the proxy adds no token of its own and lets the client's token govern.
 It still forwards the visitor IP as `cip`, so that token must have write access to authorize it (otherwise the request/entry is rejected).

 > ⚠️ **Behavior change:** if you add any of these parameters via `appendToTrackingUrl` (or otherwise) without your own `token_auth`, those requests are now **rejected** by Matomo.
 Previously the proxy stripped the parameter and tracked the rest of the hit; it no longer does.
 Send a valid `token_auth` if you need these parameters.